-A look at a chart of the most recognizable names in the business — China BAK, Exide, Johnson Controls, Maxwell Technologies, etc. — illustrates this perfectly:
+A look at a chart of some of the most recognizable names in the battery business — Samsung, Panasonic, Johnson Controls, and LG Chem — illustrates this perfectly:

-Besides their well-known use in the expanding electric vehicle market, lithium is also essential for cellphones, laptops, and other electronic devices that require long-lasting battery power.
-It is also used heavily in ceramics and glass products.
+Besides its well-known use in the expanding electric vehicle (EV) market, lithium is also essential for cell phones, laptops, and other electronic devices that require long-lasting battery power.
+It's also used heavily in ceramics and glass products.

 While you can play lithium in many areas, like battery manufacturers and developers, those companies must first get their hands on the raw material itself...

-That's where companies that mine lithium (or lithium mining companies) come in...
+And this is where companies that mine lithium come into play...

-Chile is home to Sociedad Quimica y Minera, (Chemical & Mining Co. of Chile Inc.), the largest lithium mining company in the world.
+Chile is home to Sociedad Química y Minera de Chile S.A., (Chemical and Mining Company of Chile Inc.), the largest lithium-mining company in the world.